 Mr Patrick Secker, appointed on 17 December 2013, brings extensive agricultural sector experience to the Board.
 He was a primary producer, agricultural retailer and company director before entering politics as the member for the rural South Australian electorate of Barker.
 Mr Secker has a degree in economics and has participated in a number of parliamentary agricultural committees over many years.
 His parliamentary career included serving positions as Opposition Whip and Deputy Speaker of the House of Representatives.
 Mr Secker has also served as an elected member in local government for 11 years including deputy mayor, chairman of various committees including planning, library, development plan and works.
 He also chaired the Southern and Hills LGA and co-chaired the State Government Mt Lofty Ranges Strategy Review.

 Ms Alice Williams was appointed to the Board on 16 July 2015.
 Ms Williams has over 25 years of senior management and Board level experience in corporate and Government sectors.
 Ms Williams was previously a Director at JP Morgan, NM Rothschild and Ansett Australia.
 She has been a consultant to listed corporations in Australia and the Gulf States and State and Federal regulatory bodies.
 She is a former director of the Australian Accounting Standards Board, State Trustees and a Commissioner of the Victorian Competition and Efficiency Commission.
-Ms Williams current directorships include include Cooper Energy Ltd, Equity Trustees Ltd, Djerrriwarrh Investments Ltd, Defence Health, Guild Group, Barristers Chambers Limited and the Port of Melbourne Corporation.
+Ms Williams’ current directorships include Cooper Energy Ltd, Equity Trustees Ltd, Djerriwarrh Investments Ltd, Defence Health, Racing Victoria and Barristers Chambers Limited.

 Mr David Irvine was appointed to the Board on 3 December 2015.
 Mr Irvine has significant national security expertise as a former Director-General of both the Australian Security Intelligence Organisation and the Australian Secret Intelligence Service.
 He is also a former Australian Ambassador to China and former Australian High Commissioner to Papua New Guinea.
 He is currently a visiting Fellow of the National Security College at the Australian National University.